Raghu1426/CSA0405-Operating-Systems/README.md

 # CSA0405-Operating-Systems
+## Experiment-1:Create a new process by invoking the appropriate system call.
+Get the process identifier of the currently running process and its respective parent using system calls and display the same using a C program.
+## Experiment-2:Identify the system calls to copy the content of one file to another and illustrate the same using a C program.
 ## Experiment-3:Design a CPU scheduling program with C using First Come First Served technique with the following considerations.
 (https://github.com/Raghu1426/CSA0405-Operating-Systems/blob/main/Experiment-3.cpp)
 ![ex3](https://user-images.githubusercontent.com/113841807/217594813-e6604185-6b25-4e89-bde9-02b2fa70113c.png)